AxisCommunications/acap-documentation/docs/api/cv-api.md

 ---

 ### Machine learning API
-The Computer Vision SDK includes a flexible way of allowing machine learning inference in the form of TensorFlow Serving.
+The Computer Vision SDK includes a flexible way of allowing machine learning inference in the form of TensorFlow Serving and a [TensorFlow Serving client](#tensorflow-serving-inference-client).
 TensorFlow Serving allows for making inference calls over gRPC to another container running a model server.
 This has several benefits, including exposing a common API for inference and having a single process handle all apps' DLPU communication.

 Through Dockerhub and the Computer Vision SDK, both a model server for _larod_ and a Python client are available.
 The model server, called `larod-inference-server`, is available on Dockerhub under the [axisecp/larod-inference-server](https://hub.docker.com/r/axisecp/larod-inference-server) repository.
 The Python client is available in the Computer Vision SDK under `/axis/python-tfserving` and imported in Python as `InferenceClient`, which is available in the `tf_proto_utils` module.
 The client exposes a single `infer(inputs, model_name)` function that enables easy inference using the model server.